-All members of the Audit Committee were non-executive directors.
-In performing its functions, the Committee reviewed the audit plan and the overall scope of work of the Company's independent auditor.
-It met with the auditor to discuss the results of its examination and its evaluation of the system of internal accounting control of the Company and its subsidiaries.
-The Committee also reviewed interested person transactions, the effectiveness of the internal audit function and the assistance given by the Company's officers to the auditor.
+The Audit Committee carried out its functions in accordance with Section 201B of the Singapore Companies Act, Chapter 50.
+In performing its functions, the Committee reviewed the overall scope of work of both internal and external audits and the assistance given by the Company's officers to the auditors.
+It met with the auditors to discuss the results of their examination and evaluation of the system of internal accounting control of the Company and its subsidiaries.
+The Committee also reviewed the requirements for approval and disclosure of interested person transactions.